Brussels Science in Society Salon, 8 October 2019, European Parliament

 While giving her remarks, Ms Carvalho stated that today “It is extremely difficult to explain to people the point of science and innovation in the context of such rapid change“.

-In his keynote speech, Commissioner Moedas praised the results of the first edition of the Science in Society Salon and underlined the importance of the work develop by the Group of Chief Scientific Advisers and the Science Advice Mechanism.
+In his keynote speech, Commissioner Moedas praised the results of the first edition of the Science in Society Salon and underlined the importance of the work developed by the Group of Chief Scientific Advisers and the Science Advice Mechanism.
 He stressed the need for more moments of debate and confrontation between scientists, policy makers and members of the civil society and introduced the “Report on Genome Editing in Agriculture – Implications for Society”, developed by Re-Imagine Europa outlining the results of the discussions held in April at the first edition of the Brussels Science in Society Salon.

 In reference to the report presented, Janusz Bujnicki, professor of biology and part of the Group of Chief Scientific Advisors of the European Commission explained that it is difficult to establish what can be defined as “natural” today, since through crossbreeding men have been modifying the environment fro thousands of years, adapting it to their needs.
 “Gene editing is not good or bad in itself; obviously it depends on what is the purpose and what are the results”, said professor Bujnicki.